Velatryx/holbertonschool-cyber_security/Active_directory/0x01-AD_Basics_And_Concepts/Guides/Flag-2-guide.md

 search: 2
 result: 0 Success

-Security Post-Mortem & Vulnerability Mapping
+🧠 Offensive Security Post-Mortem

-Analyzing the LDIF properties indicates standard parameters for both Backup Operators and Enterprise Admins.
-However, the Domain Admins object reveals a serious metadata information leak:
+    The Exposure: Reviewing the structures shows standard installations for the Backup Operators and Enterprise Admins nodes.
+However, the privileged Domain Admins container leaks a sensitive data string within its info attribute field.
-Plaintext

-info: FLAG2{5b71afb34d4d0173498aa18c78cece76b07c58b05c8cbd54252050cf7421}

-    The Flaw: The info attribute is a multi-line text field intended for notes or comment strings.
-Network administrators often store temporary configuration logs, service credentials, or scripting values here, operating under the assumption that these values are obscure or hidden since they do not populate within standard graphical interface windows (like standard Active Directory Users and Computers snap-ins).
+    The Vulnerability Principle: The info attribute is a free-form comment property.
+Systems administrators frequently drop legacy deployment logs, notes, or automation tokens here under the assumption that they are "hidden" because they do not display inside standard administrative graphical interface layouts (like dsa.msc).

-    The Pentesting Lesson: Because Active Directory allows all authenticated users within the domain (Domain Users) to read the descriptive attributes of core container groups by default, storing any confidential data within these secondary fields exposes it directly to low-privilege internal attackers.
+    The Remediation: Active Directory permits all authenticated domain users to read descriptive attributes of core structural directory containers by default.
+Storing high-value data strings or configurations in non-standard attributes breaks the Principle of Least Privilege and leads directly to internal data compromise.

-    [!KEY]
+    [!IMPORTANT]
-    Captured Target Flag: FLAG2{5b71afb34d4d0173498aa18c78cece76b07c58b05c8cbd54252050cf7421}
+    Captured Mission Flag: > FLAG2{5b71afb34d4d0173498aa18c78cece76b07c58b05c8cbd54252050cf7421}